Reviews You Can Rely On

 Over and over, we kept reaching for the Yeti Lowlands when we headed to the beach, park, or campsite.
 This premium blanket is the ultimate ground pad, sturdy enough to handle pretty much anything you throw at it.
 We were impressed to see how well this blanket repelled water as it beaded up and rolled off.
 Sand and dirt were no match either, simply being able to brush off.
 Our dogs ran over it, wrestling on top, with no claw punctures or rips.
 Yet, the top of the blanket is soft to the touch and squishes down.
 One of our testers stated, “I even felt comfortable letting my baby roll around on the soft, padded top.”
 Meanwhile, the bottom is a rugged polyester layer.
 It has six utility hooks to keep it staked to the ground when the winds pick up.

-The Yeti Lowlands isn't without its flaws.
-The burly blanket doesn't have the largest dimensions, but it takes up a significant amount of space when packed.
-We love that the case comes with a shoulder strap and the blanket is easy to repack, but it's simply bulky and heavy.
-Though it'll work in a pinch, it isn't the coziest to curl up in.
-It is also among the most expensive options in our lineup.
-However, we had no concerns for this blanket's longevity and believe it will last for many years of picnics in the park, camping, concerts, and beach trips.
-Should you be on the hunt for something more inexpensive, the ALPS Mountaineering Wavelength is a great option.
-Though you might not want to throw this on the ground as a picnic blanket, it excels at keeping you warm and comfortable.
+The Yeti Lowlands isn't perfect.
+The burly blanket doesn't have the largest dimensions but manages to take up a significant amount of space when packed.
+We love that the case includes a shoulder strap and the blanket is easy to repack, but it's simply bulky and heavy.
+In our tests, we found it will work in a pinch, but it isn't the coziest to curl up in.
+The Yeti Lowlands is also one of the priciest models we tested.
+If you're looking for something more affordable, the ALPS Mountaineering Wavelength is an excellent option.
+While you may not want to throw it on the ground as a picnic blanket, it excels at keeping you warm and comfortable.
+Overall, our testing gave us no concerns about the Yeti's longevity, and we believe it will last for many years of picnics in the park, camping, concerts, and beach trips.

 The Yeti Lowlands is one of our favorite picks for lounging around the park thanks to its thick, durable materials.